-A composer and musician in and around Memphis and New York City.
-Alex's playing can currently be heard with:
+A composer and musician in and around Memphis and New York City, Alex can currently be heard with:

-As for history, I have played piano, organ, synth, and guitar with a lot of people, mostly around Memphis, since the mid-1980s.
-I was a founding member of The Reigning Sound, and played on their first 4 studio CDs.
-We were also briefly stand-ins for The Compulsive Gamblers and there was a fine CD of our live shows released by Sympathy for the Record Industry.
-I've also led groups called The Weeds and Rinderkinder in the 90s, and put out some singles on Loverly Records.
-This is around Memphis.
-Tennessee.
-I was born near Memphis, Nebraska.
-Good bait shop there.
-I've also played with Jim Duckworth as Ragged Clown Behind and I now play with Harlan T. Bobo, Doug Easley, & Tim Prudhomme as one of The Luv Clowns, out now on Goner, Jr. Records.
-So there's the clown thing going on there.
-By the way, I also play trombone if intoxicated or wearing clown make-up (mutually exclusive states).
-I can herd cattle with that thing.
-It's that effective.
+Greene has played piano, organ, synth, and guitar a great deal around Memphis since the mid-1980s.
+He was a founding member of The Reigning Sound, and played on their first 4 studio CDs.
+The Reigning Sound, plus Jack Oblivian, were also stand-ins for The Compulsive Gamblers and there was a fine CD of their live shows released by Sympathy for the Record Industry.
+Greene also led The Weeds and Rinderkinder in the 90s, releasing singles on Loverly Records.